"May extra money ka ba diyan? Pautang naman."

 If they react negatively, don't hesitate to let them know how they're making you feel.
 Tell them that you value your friendship or relationship.
 However, their actions are making you feel uncomfortable, stressed, or unhappy even if you've made it clear that you won't be able to loan money.
 People who truly love you care about your feelings and wouldn't want to hurt you.

 If they still won't back down, just let things be, focus on the good, and move on.
 The situation may have cost your relationship.
 But at least you aren't stressing over collecting a debt or running short of budget.

-When saying no to family and friends who are borrowing money, never feel guilty about it.
+When declining to loan money to friends or family members, never feel guilty about it.
 You have your own needs and priorities to take care of.
-Can you bear touching your child’s tuition fund or your family’s food budget, for instance, just because you can’t say no to a friend?
+Can you bear touching your child's tuition fund or your family's food budget, for instance, just because you can't say no to a friend?

 Refusing to loan money isn't being selfish.
 You aren't helping people by lending them money.
 It only teaches them to be more financially dependent on others instead of helping themselves.